CDs and High-Yield Savings are Over-Rated

 If you do already have one, there’s no additional paperwork.
 And, you can link the MMF to your checking account so it’s safe and easy to send money in either direction.

 MMF yields are typically a bit higher than CDs or HYSAs.
-As of this writing:
+As of September 2025:

 If you’re wondering, the rate difference between Vanguard and Fidelity roughly reflects the difference in their expense ratios (0.11% versus 0.42%) as they’re making similar investments.

 These MMFs are safe.
-They do not have an FDIC guarantee, but they invest in short-term, mostly government securities — Treasury bills, more or less.
-So, they’re safe — both from a credit- and interest-rate risk.
+They do not have an FDIC guarantee, but they typically invest in short-term, government securities — Treasury bills, more or less.
+So, they should have nearly no credit- and interest-rate risk.

-These MMFs are always going to yield roughly the current short-term Treasury bill rate, less the fund’s expense ratio.
+These MMFs should yield roughly the current short-term Treasury bill rate, less the fund’s expense ratio.
 You don’t need to pay attention to when your CD comes due or if your bank ends your promotional rate and you can withdraw the money at any time, penalty-free.

-If you’re curious, the current rate for short-term Treasury Bills is ~5.4%.
-You could buy them directly but the hassle factor isn’t worth the slightly higher rate.
+If you’re curious, the current rate for a 3-month Treasury Bill is ~4.0%.
+You could buy them directly but the hassle factor isn’t worth it.

-If you’re saving the money for a longer-term purpose, then you’re probably better off investing it in some stock or bond mutual funds where you’ll earn higher returns over the long run.
-Plus, you’ll get some experience with investing and interacting with mutual funds and that will serve you well as it is a good life skill to learn.
+If you’re saving the money for a longer-term purpose, then you’re probably better off investing it in a low-cost stock index fund where you’ll likely earn higher returns over the long run.
+Plus, you’ll get some experience with investing and mutual funds and that is a good life skill to learn.

 Skip the HYSA and the CD.
-Instead, use a MMF at a place like Fidelity or Vanguard where you likely already have an investment account, or you should get one.
+Instead, use a MMF at a place like Fidelity or Vanguard where you likely already have an investment account, or get some experience in investing the funds for longer-term savings.